lithhalim/basic-auth/README.md

 ## DECMUNTATION

-- Create a new repository basic-auth
+- Create a new repository basic-autnh
 - Make a POST request to the/signup route with username and password
 - Make a POST request to the /signin route
 - Keep your authentication related files in a folder called /auth so they are independent of the server itself.